What is an Analytical Balance?

 What is a Toploader Balance?

+Toploader balances have a readability of 0.001-0.1 grams or 1-100 milligrams and are considered only semi-analytical.
 Toploader balances are built with a weigh pan that rests on top of the base.
-They are not commonly designed with weighing chambers, but rather are loaded from the top, hence the name “top-loader balance.”
-As their design may suggest, toploader balances have fewer divisions than analytical balances, but as a result, are often more affordable.
+They are not commonly designed with weighing chambers but are loaded from the top, hence the name “toploader balance.”
+As their design may suggest, toploader balances have fewer divisions than analytical balances, but as a result, they are often more affordable.
 Toploader balances can be used in applications less dependent on extreme accuracy, such as food processing.